Reid-T-W/AddisSoftwareFullstackTest/README.md

 [Licensing](#licensing)

 ## Introduction
 An app that is built for the Addis Software fullstack test.
 It can help view a list of saved songs.
 It also supports adding, updating, and deletion of a song.
-Moreover it also displays stats of songs, albums, artists and genres.
+Moreover it also provides different stats(total number of songs, albums, artists and genres, number of songs and albums an artist has, number of songs an album has, and number of songs a genre has).
 Searching by different criterias is also supported.
 [Back to Top](#table-of-contents)

 ## Demo Video